spectrocloud/librarium/docs/docs-content/deployment-modes/agent-mode/architecture.md

 tags: ["edge"]
 ---

-The following are architectural highlights of clusters deployed using in agent mode.
+The following are architectural highlights of clusters deployed using agent mode.

-- You can bring an existing host with your an Operating System (OS) of your choice.
+- You can bring an existing host with an Operating System (OS) of your choice.

 - You may also build the Palette agent into your OS image to have the agent natively installed on your host.